mclt0568/About-Me/README.md

 ### List of Things I Do and I Like (an index)

-This section are the hobbies that i have interest in, and have already spend time to learn my self. **You will see how I study these and where am I right now, and my expectations of these topics**
+This section are the hobbies that i have interest in, and have already spend time to learn myself. **You will see how I study these, where am I right now, and my thoughts and expectations of these topics**

 If you are interested in anything listed, you can find a detail informations below